Conformal radiotherapy for lung cancer: interobservers' variability in the definition of gross tumor volume between radiologists and radiotherapists

 The measurements were initially analyzed descriptively by means of the averages calculation, as well as the standard deviations and medians and the observation of minimum and maximum values.

 The statistical methods utilized were Pearson's correlation coefficient, the Bland-Altman plot, the intraclass correlation coefficient described by Fleiss and the coefficient of variation.
 The level of significance utilized for the tests was 5%.

-Values of average, standard deviation, median, minimum and maximum of the values observed by the radiologists and radiotherapists
+Table 1 shows the average, standard deviation, median, minimum and maximum values observed by the radiologists and radiotherapists.

 Analyzing radiotherapists and radiologists findings, we utilized the average between the measurements of the radiologists and the average of the measurements of the radiotherapists.